-Environmental Economics is one of the tracks of the MSc Economics.
+Environmental Economics is one of the tracks of the Master's Economics.
 During your Master's you will follow 3 general courses and 3 track-specific courses.
 You will finish with a thesis.
-If you have excellent analytical and leadership abilities and it is your goal to use applied research to tackle complex real-life problems, you can participate in our Honours programme.

 In this course you will learn about modern macroeconomic models.
 You will learn how to use these models to explain and evaluate recent events and policy interventions.
 For example, the effect of uncertainty on savings, welfare and investment, the causes and nature of unemployment and inflation and the role of monetary and fiscal authorities.